The 8 Best Beaches in St. Augustine, Florida

 St. Augustine Beach

 Looking for the closest stretch of sand to St. Augustine’s historic downtown?
 Head over to St. Augustine Beach for all your favorite beach activities.
-With a huge fishing pier and picnic shelter, it’s a perfect place to bring the entire family.
-The beachfront park and seaside restaurants give Saint Augustine Beach a relaxing vibe perfect for a laid-back vacation.
+With a huge fishing pier and picnic shelter, it’s a fantastic place to bring the entire family.
+The beachfront park and seaside restaurants give Saint Augustine Beach a relaxing vibe that’s perfect for a laid-back vacation.

 St. Augustine Beach